 terminus env:commit $TERMINUS_SITE.dev --message="Enabling glossary View"

-Let's check the Test environment before we deploy to get a deeper understanding of this workflow.
+Check the Test environment before you deploy to get a deeper understanding of this workflow.

 /admin/contentin your Test environment.
 You should see a 404 message for the glossary page and the administrative content list should not contain the articles and pages that were made on Live.
-Once we deploy our code in the next step, we should see something different on both URLs.
+You should see something different on both URLs after you deploy our code in the next step.

 Deploy code, clear the site cache, and import configuration changes to Test: